microprediction/timemachines/README.md

 There are important limitations to this package ... but also some alleged strengths:

-   - **Simple k-step ahead forecasts in functional style** There are no "models" here requiring setup, only stateless functions:
+   - **Simple k-step ahead forecasts in functional style** There are no "models" here requiring setup or estimation, only stateless functions:

           x, x_hat, s = f(y,s,k)

-       These functions are called skaters.
-Now this is Python and s is mutable, but philosophically this is a pure function.
+       These functions are called skaters and they take on the responsibility of estimation, so you don't have to.

    - **Simple canonical use** of *some* functionality from packages like [river](https://github.com/online-ml/river), [pydlm](https://github.com/wwrechard/pydlm), [tbats](https://github.com/intive-DataScience/tbats), [pmdarima](http://alkaline-ml.com/pmdarima/), [statsmodels.tsa](https://www.statsmodels.org/stable/tsa.html), [neuralprophet](https://neuralprophet.com/), Facebook [Prophet](https://facebook.github.io/prophet/),
    Uber's [orbit](https://eng.uber.com/orbit/), Facebook's [greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) and more.